wilkin547/docs.es-es/docs/framework/configure-apps/file-schema/runtime/gccpugroup-element.md

 ## <a name="remarks"></a>Comentarios

-Cuando un equipo tiene varios grupos de CPU y la recolección de elementos no utilizados de servidor está habilitada (vea el\<elemento de [> gcServer](gcserver-element.md) ), la habilitación de este elemento extiende la recolección de elementos no utilizados en todos los grupos de CPU y tiene en cuenta todos los núcleos al crear y montones de equilibrio.
+When a computer has multiple CPU groups and server garbage collection is enabled (see the [\<gcServer>](gcserver-element.md) element), enabling this element extends garbage collection across all CPU groups and takes all cores into account when creating and balancing heaps.

 > [!NOTE]
 > Este elemento solo se aplica a los subprocesos de recolección de elementos no utilizados.
-Para permitir que el motor en tiempo de ejecución distribuya los subprocesos de usuario en todos los grupos de CPU, también debe habilitar el elemento [\<Thread_UseAllCpuGroups >](thread-useallcpugroups-element.md) .
+To enable the runtime to distribute user threads across all CPU groups, you must also enable the [\<Thread_UseAllCpuGroups>](thread-useallcpugroups-element.md) element.

 ## <a name="example"></a>Ejemplo